The Frontier Duty Free Association

 The land border shops promote many fine Canadian-made quality products and deliberately foster a distinctly Canadian flavour or ambiance in their stores as well as offering high quality internationally recognized brands.

-For information on locations, duty free allowances and products visit dutyfreecanada.com
+For information on locations and duty free allowances visit dutyfreecanada.com

 Canada's Duty Free Shops Explained